rmccomb/go_userapi/README.md

 # go_userapi
-A secured REST interface to a user manager written in go as a programming challenge.
+A JWT secured REST interface to a basic user manager written in Go as a programming challenge.

 Methods available are: